“I don’t think this is a good idea,” Jack replied. He was not too keen on being separated and trapped.

 “True.
 True.
 This sounds fun.”

-“You must answer twelves riddles given to you to pass through us.
+“You must answer twelve riddles given to you to pass through us.
 Each successful riddle will allow you to pass through one of us.
-While if one fails to answer, whoever is left will eat you alive.”
+If one fails to answer, whoever is left will eat you alive.”

 “Fair and square.”

 “An elf.
 You have stated your question.
 That is one out of twelve.”